jzhou517/max30102/README.md

 # max30102
 MAX30102 Pulse Oximetry Sensor code for Raspberry Pi

+## Background 2026
+This is a fork of the max30102 library by doug-burrell used for my personal HR monitor project.
+The project will be a module on my existing raspberry pi cyberdeck.
+This is a personal, non-clinical engineering project and is not intended for medical diagnosis or monitoring.

+# Upstream Readme

 ## Info
 The code originally comes from: https://github.com/vrano714/max30102-tutorial-raspberrypi but with some modifications so that it doesn't require the interrupt pin and